A Problem-Oriented Taxonomy of Evaluation Metrics for Time Series Anomaly Detection: Conclusion

+Through this perspective, we uncover that many evaluation inconsistencies originate from mismatched design intentions rather than mathematical deficiencies, and that metric suitability is inherently task-dependent.
+Systematic robustness experiments further demonstrate that metrics differ by up to an order of magnitude in their ability to distinguish genuine detectors from random guessing, and that widely adopted metrics such as NAB and $\text{PAF}_\beta$ show critically limited resistance to random-score inflation.

-By rethinking metric evaluation from a problem-driven standpoint, this work contributes a unified perspective that not only clarifies existing metric diversity but also inspires the principled design of more context-aware, equitable, and operationally meaningful evaluation systems for time series anomaly detection.
+By rethinking metric evaluation from a problem-driven standpoint, this work contributes a unified perspective that clarifies existing metric diversity and inspires the principled design of more context-aware, equitable, and operationally meaningful evaluation systems for time series anomaly detection.